Quasso/qui/README.md

 ### Contribution guidelines ###

-* Have you any great ideas for a preset?
+* Any ideas for presets
 * Any ideas for features
 * Ideas for improving performance